posit-dev/rsconnect-python/README.md

 RStudio Connect caches R and Python packages in the configured [`Server.DataDir`](https://docs.rstudio.com/connect/admin/appendix/configuration/#Server.DataDir).
-Sometimes, these package caches become stale and need to be rebuilt.
-This refresh occurs automatically when an RStudio Connect user visits the content via the RStudio Connect dashboard.
-Some content, however, is high priority or not accessed frequently via the dashboard (API content, emailed reports).
+Under certain circumstances (examples below), these package caches can become stale and need to be rebuilt.
+This refresh automatically occurs when an RStudio Connect user visits the content.
+You may wish to refresh some content before it is visited because it is high priority or is not visited frequently (API content, emailed reports).
 In these cases, it is possible to preemptively build specific content items using the `rsconnect content build` subcommands.
 This way the user does not have to pay the build cost when the content is accessed next.

 The following are some common scenarios where performing a content build might be necessary: